vitaly-t/pg-promise/README.md

 For more details see pg connection parameters in [WiKi](https://github.com/brianc/node-postgres/wiki/pg#parameters) and [implementation](https://github.com/brianc/node-postgres/blob/master/lib/connection-parameters.js).

-Create a new database instance from the connection details:
+Create a global/shared database instance from the connection details:

 ```javascript
 var db = pgp(cn);
 ```
-There can be multiple database objects in the application for different connections.

-To get started quickly, see our [Learn by Example] tutorial.
+You would only create more than one database instance to communicate with different databases.

 # Documentation